Feast: The Faith Once Delivered

 The breaking of the faith once delivered and all the justifications start slowly and takes years before it comes to fruition.
 Even the kings that God said were good kings did not destroy all the high places, let alone the altars at Bethel.
 Josiah was the only one who did that.
 The reason he could do that at Bethel was because Israel was not there.
 Their army was not there to defend that so he had free rein.

-The Israelites failed miserably, but what about us?
-What about us, brethren?
+The Israelites failed miserably.
+But what about us?
 There is no reason for us to fail.
 Israel was promised a physical blessing, to live in a land flowing with milk and honey.
-You already live in a land flowing with milk and honey.
-Think of all the good things you have eaten at the feast this year.
+You already live in a land flowing with milk and honey, brethren.
+Think of all the good things you have eaten at the Feast this year.
 You and I are promised what we are celebrating here today.
-To be the first of the first, to become spirit beings and work with our King and our Savior Christ for a thousand years.
-That is our promise, brethren.
+To be the first of the first, to become Spirit beings and work with our King and our Savior Christ for a thousand years.
+That is our promise.

 We cannot even comprehend fully what God has for us all.
 But, no make no mistake about it, what God has for us is unimaginable.
 God gave us all the tools needed to be successful, brethren.
 The Israelites did not have the tools we have.
-If we would just keep the faith once delivered, God gave His Son and His sacrifice for us.
+God gave His Son and His sacrifice for us.
 The Israelites did not have that.
 He also gave us the great helper, the Holy Spirit.
 The Israelites did not have that.

 Romans 8:28 And we know that all things work together for good to those who love God, to those who are the called according to His purpose [and I am adding this, and who keep the faith once delivered].